 Within the Molecular Sciences Building (DB21) our group runs a fully equipped and recently refurbished synthesis laboratory with write-up space and a specialized photochemistry section.
 Our group furthermore occupies dedicated space for microflow-chemistry and student office space.
 Our team additionally operates modern equipment required for applied photochemistry, in particular batch (Rayonet and Luzchem) and micro reactors (dwell device, falling film and various microchip platforms) for photochemical transformations.
 The group has full access to the analytical equipment within the school (300 MHz NMR, FT-IR, HPLC, GC, UV-Vis) and within the associated Advanced Analytical Center.
 Through a scientific membership in AIMS@JCU, we have furthermore access to the Biomolecular Analysis Facility at the Australian Institute of Marine Science (AIMS) to use their advanced NMR and HR-MS facilities.

-Applied Photochemistry Lab
+Applied and Green Photochemistry Lab

 Microflow Lab and HPLC room